27 Mind-Blowing Things To Do In Miami Beach: Epic Guide From A Local

 Address: SW 8th St, Miami, FL 33135

 Wanna see tiny shops, adorable hotels, and cute sidewalk cafes?
-Take a walk on the beautiful Spanish street located off of Collins and nearby Lincoln Road.
+Take a walk on the beautiful Spanish street located off Collins and near Lincoln Road.

 Perfect spot for al fresco dining and people-watching on this pedestrian-only street.